 Jazz music, with its long history in the traditions of black people in America, acted as the background music to the civil rights movement in the late 50s and into the 60s.
 Gospel played that role within the communities, connecting the people in their churches, in the movement’s meetings and on marches.
 In contrast, Jazz musicians added a different outlook when playing music that could stand on its own as art, but also face the difficult issues of that time.
 Some of the best musicians of the period had a multitude of reactions to specific events.
 John Coltrane mourned the death of young girls in the Birmingham bombings in 1963 with Alabama.
 Nina Simone angered over the same horrific event and the murder of Medgar Evers in Mississippi Goddam.
 Max Roach protested and was defiant in his controversial album We Insist! that featured the sit-in movement photo.
 Charles Mingus, who was never shy of expressing his strong opinions on race, took a different approach.
 Instead of displaying rage on stage or a recorded piece of music, he decided to show a moral superiority over the folks who are behind the racial injustice by expressing mockery.

 In 1959 Teo Macero signed Mingus to a one-year contract with Columbia records.
-Mingus had previously recorded great material for Atlantic records, the latest yielded the excellent album Blues and Roots.
+Mingus had previously recorded great material for Atlantic records, most recently the excellent album Blues and Roots.
 On May 5 1959, three months after that Atlantic recording session, he went into the studio with a similar band that included John Handy on Alto Sax and Clarinet, Booker Ervin and Shafi Hadi on Tenor and Alto Sax, Jimmy Knepper on Trombone, Horace Parlan on Piano, Mingus on Bass and Dannie Richmond on Drums.
-The session, which yielded five tunes that would appear o his album Mingus Ah Um, started with Better Get Hit In Your Soul, a magnificently arranged cacophony of horns, hand claps and yells which resembles Wednesday Night Prayer Meeting, recorded three months earlier.
+The session, which yielded five tunes that would appear on his album Mingus Ah Um, started with Better Get Hit In Your Soul, a magnificently arranged cacophony of horns, hand claps and yells which resembles Wednesday Night Prayer Meeting, recorded three months earlier.

 The third song recorded on May 5 was Fables of Faubus.
 Mingus used the beginning of the melodic line from Dizzy Moods, a piece he recorded two years earlier for the Tijuana Moods record.
 But Fables of Faubus is a completely different thing altogether.